nebulaai/orion-image-encoder-decoder/README.md

 # Model Description #

-This is a simplified image encoder and decoder model for testing purpose.
+This trial project is a simplified image encoder and decoder model.
 The input data is the CF10 image data-set.

 # Encode - latent - decode #